Space Transportation

 This research field covers the scientific investigation and development of critical technologies for the transportation between Earth, space and other celestial bodies.
 The focus lies on innovative chemical propulsion systems, with a world-leading expertise in the field of additively manufactured aerospike engines for thrust levels between 1 N and 30 kN.

-Another research focus is the use of extraterrestrial resources.
+Another research topic is the use of extraterrestrial resources.
 This so-called "In-Situ Resource Utilization" (ISRU) plays a central role in future space concepts and enables, for instance, the acquisition of propellant for missions on the moon or Mars.
 This research will not only enable the more efficient and environmentally friendly use of space, but will also enable currently unfeasible missions to explore the cosmos.

 In addition, the impact of space transport systems on the environment and climate is increasingly becoming the focus of research.
 Understanding these influences, deriving tools for trading off design decisions and developing technologies to minimise these influences are the declared objectives of this field of research.
 Initial progress has already been made with the development of biodegradable thermal protection materials for re-entry systems.